wgalyen/Kimchi/README.md

 - limit schema
 - support input files using wildcards
 - set timeout for HTTP requests in seconds.
 Disabled by default.
-- support checking links from any website URL
 - accept custom headers (see https://github.com/rust-lang/crates.io/issues/788)
 - use `HEAD` requests instead of `GET` to avoid network I/O
 - show the progress